GaloisInc/SEEC/README.md

 # Acknowledgment

-This material is based upon work supported by the United States Air Force and DARPA under Contract No. PA1903-02-AIMEE-FP-008.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force and DARPA.
+This material is based upon work supported by DARPA Contract No. PA1903-02-AIMEE-FP-008.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.